emmysobieski/kickstarter-analysis/README.md

 - The month of May appears to be the best time to launch a kickstarter campaign for the parent category, Theater, because May has the highest number of successful campaigns.
 - The month of May also has the largest difference between number of successful campaigns and number of failed campaigns.
 - Therefore, off this data, it appears that May has the highest potential for success and the lowest relative risk of failure vs success.

+SECOND: Kickstarter Outcomes based on the goal amount the campaign desires to raise (Outcomes based on Goals)

 ![](Outcomes_Based_on_Goals.png)